Sacred Infusions Apothecary

 CHAI-ME-UP (with caffeine): cinnamon, ginger, clove, star anise, nutmeg, green cardamom, black tea.

-Our herbalist prefers her chai strong, she tends to use 1 1/2 tsp - 2 tsp of chai per 10 ounces of water.
+Our herbalist prefers her chai strong, she tends to use 2-3 teaspoons of chai per 8 ounces of water.

-The spices in chai have antioxidant properties, which can help combat oxidative stress and may reduce the risk of chronic diseases.
+The spices in chai have antioxidant properties, which can help combat oxidative stress which may interfere with wound healing, DNA repair, and may reduce the risk of chronic diseases.

 Cinnamon: is an antioxidant powerhouse.
 Did you know cinnamon has been shown in research to support the management of healthy cholesterol levels?
 Warming in nature cinnamon naturally promotes circulation.